rafael2k/8086-toolchain/readme.md

 To build, type "make".
 Elks binaries will be in "elks-bin" and host binaries in "host-bin".
-Build should work on any recent Linux or MacOS with OpenWatcom v2 installed (source the OW owsetenv.sh script for setting OpenWatcom environment variables and env.sh from ELKS, or just env.sh from ELKS and wcenv.sh in libc directory of ELKS top-dir).
+Build should work on any recent Linux or MacOS with OpenWatcom v2 installed (source the OW owsetenv.sh script for setting OpenWatcom environment variables and env.sh from ELKS, or just env.sh from ELKS and wcenv.sh in libc directory of ELKS top-dir, after adjusting the path to OpenWatcom directory).

+There is a also a binary distribution available in https://github.com/rafael2k/8086-toolchain/tree/dev/elks-devdisk

 # Original 8086 Toolchain README